haining-b/haining-b.github.io/_pages/cv.md

 Work experience
 ======
 * Research Technician | Katzenellenbogen Lab | 2014 - 2015
-  * Seattle Children's Research Institute, Seattle, WA
+  * Seattle Children's Research Institute, <i>Seattle, WA</i>
   *  Produced and maintained primary and secondary mammalian cell lines to assist with research on the interaction between the host protein NFX1 and the human papillomavirus protein E6.
   *  Acted to maintain laboratory order and cleanliness.

 * Capstone Researcher | Purugganan Lab | 2013 - 2014
-  * New York University Abu Dhabi Center for Genomics and Systems Biology, Abu Dhabi, UAE
+  * New York University Abu Dhabi Center for Genomics and Systems Biology, <i>Abu Dhabi, UAE</i>
   * Researched the origin and domestication of the date palm using chloroplast genotyping.
 The sequence of the psbA-trnH gene of ~70 different cultivars was utilized to produce a maximum likelihood phylogenetic tree.
+  * This tree, along with a minimum spanning haplotype network, revealed the existence of two separate date palm populations and a minimum of two separate domestication events.

 * Intern | Geballe Lab | 2013
   * Fred Hutchinson Cancer Research Center, <i>Seattle, WA</i>